Green chili chicken soup is sure to warm those cold bones this winter!

 Green chili chicken soup is ultra creamy with the perfect amount of smoky heat.

-Scrumptious, warming, and oh-so-satisfying, it’s the perfect dinner on a cold, hectic weeknight!
+It’s the perfect dinner on a cold, hectic weeknight!

 And did I mention just how easy it is?
 Seriously, you’ll be gobbling up a bowl in just 20 minutes!

-- Onions – for aroma, flavor, and texture.
+- Onions.
+For aroma, flavor, and texture.
 It doesn’t matter if it’s white, yellow, or red – any onion works.

-- Green Chile Peppers – I use fresh chiles, but you can go for canned fire-roasted green chiles in a pinch.
+- Green chile peppers.
+I use fresh chiles, but you can go for canned fire-roasted green chiles in a pinch.

 How to Make Green Chili Chicken Soup